Posted on Thursday 17th October 2013

 Professor Michael Whitby, Head of the College of Arts and Law at the University of Birmingham, commented: ‘The University of Birmingham is proud to be helping to shape a new form of cross-sector collaboration that demonstrates our commitment to the Arts and Humanities and to effective postgraduate training.'

-Application forms and guidance notes will be available to download from the Midlands Three Cities website shortly.
+Application forms and guidance notes are available to download from the Midlands Three Cities website.

 Further information on how to apply through the University of Birmingham is now available.